LukePappa/Ourism/text.md

-Being transcends, grounds, and is everything.
-To abide as it is your true purpose.
+Your purpose is to abide as being, which transcends, grounds, and is everything.